Phant0mas/phant0mas.github.com/source/_posts/2015-02-04-gdb-linux-kernel-zedboard.markdown

 XMD%
 {% endcodeblock %}

-* Open a new shell and go to the folder where the kernel sources are located, the ones you used to build the kernel, and run ``arm-xilinx-eabi-gdb vmlinux``.
+* Open a new shell and go to the directory where the kernel sources are located, the ones you used to build the kernel, and run ``arm-xilinx-eabi-gdb vmlinux``.

-   In my case I am using ``arm-xilinx-eabi-gdb`` but any arm targeted gdb will do.
+   In my case I am using ``arm-xilinx-eabi-gdb`` but any gdb cross-build for arm will do.
-   We are using ``vmlinux`` so the debugger can read the kernel symbols.
+   We are passing ``vmlinux`` to the debugger, so it can read the kernel symbols.

 {% codeblock lang:sh shell %}
 user@workstation ~/git_repos/linux-analog $: arm-xilinx-eabi-gdb vmlinux